AndreyK1ryanov/Beauty_landing/README.md

 ENG /
 The impetus for creating this project was my study of the BEM methodology, this is my first project based on this methodology.
-A free template is taken as a basis (you can find it in the source folder), alas, the template has only a design only for large displays, I made a mobile one myself.
+A free template is taken as a basis (you can find it in the source folder), alas, the template has a design only for large displays, I made a mobile one myself.
 This is also where I tried out CSS animations for the first time.

 When creating were used: